 In this video, I will show you how to start cross stitching.
 You will learn how to find the centre of your aida, how to put it in the hoop, and how to secure your thread.

-If you are new to cross stitch you might also be interested in my brand new How to Cross Stitch Course for Beginners that is launching again in Summer 2019.
-You can read more about the course and the early bird special pricing here.
+If you are new to cross stitch you might also be interested in my brand new How to Cross Stitch Course for Beginners.
+You can read more about the course here.

 The method I’m using here is just 1 way to start of many.
 This method is the best way if you are using colour variations thread.
 This is thread that has a few colours in one strand so as you are stitching the stitches gradually change colour.